rbowsley/lamplighthelp/source/20-2-1_Setting_up_charge_rules_-_general_points.markdown

-# 26.2.1    Setting up charge rules - general points
+# 20.2.1    Setting up charge Rules - General Points

 > Explains the common features of charge rules, and some tips to get them to do what you intend